Contractions are shortened words. People will read and understand them depending on their context. Avoid them in formal content.

 This contraction is not a standard symbol for numbers expressed as units of measurement.

-I won’t be able to get their manager’s
+- I won’t be able to get their manager’s number until tomorrow.

-I won’t be able to get their manager’s
+- I won’t be able to get their manager’s no until tomorrow.

 The digital edition updates punctuation style for shortened forms.

 - It removes the requirement to use full stops with non-Latin abbreviations.

 - Consistent with what was Content Guide advice, it recommends avoiding the use of Latin shortened forms.

 - Consistent with the sixth edition, it does not use full stops with acronyms or initialisms.